dermatthes/text-template/README.md

 ## Limitations

-The logic-Expression-Parser won't handle logic connections (OR / AND).
+The logic-Expression-Parser won't handle logic connections (OR / AND) in conditions.